When you know the top pest control marketing secrets to growing, you'll have the power to build a long-lasting business.

 For instance, if you have a high unopen rate, you can run tests to try to find out why (such as testing different subject lines).

 And so no matter what email marketing software you choose, be sure you set up tracking!

-Tracking your results is single handedly one of the MOST important parts about creating a successful email campaign.
+Tracking results is single handedly one of the MOST important parts about creating a successful email campaign.

 If you’re not getting your desired results, just remember to try split testing.
 This is the best ways to determine what’s working or not working in any campaign.

 Email marketing is a continuous loop.
-You should consistently review and improve your emails.
+You should consistently review and improve emails.
 In other words, an email campaign is never truly done.